 Mistake no.2 – that at no point did I consider if this darkest midnight shade would suit a girl wearing 001 Rimmel foundation and generously splattered in freckles.
 Dear reader, it did not.

-With the Wonder Woman movie due out 1 June, I expect to be surrounded by images of my lifelong-yet-unattainable crush (although looking at promotion shots, Gal Godot’s WW might be a bit more chestnut than molasses in hair tone).
+With the new Wonder Woman movie, I’ve been surrounded by images of my lifelong-yet-unattainable crush (although Gal Godot’s WW might be a bit more chestnut than molasses in hair tone).
 Yet I believe Wonder Woman still has something of an effect on my hair shade choice.
-Today, I sit firmly at the other end of the colour chart, bleached within an inch of my life, and play with unicorn colours with abandon.
-I put that down to my early love of the blue reflects that flashed across her sooty lengths.
+Today, I sit firmly at the other end of the colour chart, bleached within an inch of my life, dabbling with unicorn colours with abandon.
+I put that down to my early love of the blue reflects that flashed across WW’s sooty lengths.

 But I shall always sigh with longing when I see a super dark, mirror-shiny, bouncy mane, and that’s okay.
 As the philosopher Sir Mick Jagger once penned: “You can’t always get what you want… but if you try sometimes, you’ll find…”

 …a hairdresser who can tell you what will suit you, deliver it with aplomb, and leave you feeling like a goddamn super hero anyway.
 Respect.1